That Time Oasis Split Their Audience With ‘Be Here Now’

-Oasis were at the height of their fame — and pretty much the biggest rock ‘n’ roll band in the world — by the time they hit London’s famed Abbey Road Studios in 1996 to begin working on Be Here Now, the much-anticipated follow-up to their breakthrough release, (What’s the Story) Morning Glory?
+Oasis were at the height of their stardom -- and pretty much the biggest rock 'n' roll band in the world -- by the time they hit London's famed Abbey Road Studios in 1996 to begin working on Be Here Now, the much-anticipated follow-up to their breakthrough release, (What's the Story) Morning Glory?

-That statement pretty much sums up the making of Be Here Now, an album hailed as a masterpiece when it first dropped, though it quickly saw its reputation diminish since.
-It’s one of the biggest and fastest-selling British albums of all time — it moved 365,000 units on its first day out and debuted at No. 1 in more than a dozen countries around the globe — and also is considered one of the most bloated and overwrought, an album conceived in folly from the ego-driven minds of Noel Gallagher and his younger brother, singer Liam.
+That statement pretty much sums up the making of Be Here Now, an album hailed as a masterpiece when it dropped on Aug.
+21, 1997, though it quickly saw its reputation diminish since.
+It's one of the biggest and fastest-selling British albums of all time -- it moved 365,000 units on its first day out and debuted at No. 1 in more than a dozen countries around the globe -- and also is considered one of the most bloated and overwrought, an album conceived in folly from the ego-driven minds of Noel Gallagher and his younger brother, singer Liam.

 "We were taking all the cocaine we could possibly find," Noel later recalled to Details.
 "When you're on the old cocaine, you think everything you do is incredible.
 The album is one of my least favorites, but wrapped up in that are some seriously amazing times."